Liongate's Livestock Guardian Dogs

 (warning some of these pictures are graphic)

 For those of you who have taken the time to get to know us and understand our goals with our rare breed sheep, you know that we use our dogs to protect our farm business.
 They are our main employees.
 And you know we do this with prudence and attention to detail.
-Our dogs are and investment that we have made purely with the intent to protect our stock from death and to preserve the best breed of sheep!
+Our dogs are an investment that we have made purely with the intent to protect our stock from death and to preserve the best breed of sheep!

 If you have sheep or goats it is an investment worth its weight in gold...dollars did you know it costs $1368.00 to replace a sheep that was killed by a cougar and raise it to breeding age?
 When a sheep is killed you lose its fleeces, its meat and its unborn offspring.
 It has a long lasting affect on genetics.
 Not to mention that my sheep are my children.
 They all have names, individual personalities and each one holds a special place in my heart .

-One is 7 and three are 5 years old.
-The Maremma is just over one and just learning the ropes.
+That Maremma is just over one and just learning the ropes.
 It is important to make sure that your oldsters bring up the youngsters-so they can teach them the ropes.
 We breed a litter when we need replacement dogs.
 This slide show will let you get to know our security team

 We can help you choose the breed